kcartlidge/PermissionServer/README.md

 - Your app/site asks for an email address
 - Permission Server generates a token and emails it to the user
-  - The user signs into their email (the email provider is indirectly applying security *for* you)
+  - The user signs into their email (which means the email provider is indirectly applying security *for* you)
   - The user reads your email, copies the token, and clicks a link back to your site
 - Your app/site has a confirmation screen/page asking for the email address and token
 - Permission Server validates the token is a match and has not expired